When you introduce a new product to the market, you can never be sure if it is going to work.

-Set small budget of $10-20/day for each of the major ad sets.
+Set a small budget of $10-20/day for each of the major ad sets.

 Measure success by monitoring video views and comments/likes on the ads.
 Turn off ads and ad sets that are not performing well and focus on refining the winning combinations.

 Combine best performing copy and best-performing audience into one ad set.
 Our primary goal is to create a pool of top audiences for your future ads.

 Our secondary goal here is to keep building video views and engagement.

 2 – Test Your Initial Offer with Facebook Ads